oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 }
 ```

 `@DataMongoTest` configures the data layer for testing.
-For this test, I was not able to configure a [repository populator](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#core.repository-populators), so with the help of Testcontainers a MongoDB instance is started instead.
+For this test, I evaluated using [repository populator](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#core.repository-populators), but decided to go for a Testcontainers MongoDB instance instead, to reuse the import process and `data.json` file later with Docker Compose.
 Using a container MongoDB instance requires disabling the `EmbeddedMongoAutoConfiguration`.

 In the `setUp()` above, the `mongoimport` tool is executed in the test container, initializing the `stats` collection with the sample dataset.